mbjurca/RT_GS2/README.md

 ## Inference

-After training both model one can run the inference to obtain the real-time performance of the full model by running:
+After training both models, one can run the inference to obtain the real-time performance of the full model by running:

 ```
 python infer_GGS.py --scene path/to/gaussian_scene/ --ssl_model_path path/to/point_cloud_model --semantic_model_path path/to/semantic_model